Breeding

 Artificial insemination of cows is used widely within the Australian dairy industry, for several reasons:

-• For larger herds, farmers have the ability to choose ‘better’ genetics and match cattle with bulls that will fix genetic ‘flaws.'
+- Farmers have the ability to choose 'better' genetics and match cattle with bulls that will fix genetic 'flaws', or import the 'best' bull (male) genetics from across the globe.